-Ray Malloy is a single father in an age when every child has two parents.
-Abandoned by his shallow wife, he struggles to find the balance between being a father and being a successful rancher.
-At the end of his rope with his wild child daughter, he hires a governess from New York to teach his daughter, Melody, to be a lady.
+Ray Malloy is a single father who struggles to find the balance between raising his daughter and running a successful ranch.
+Unable to control his wild child daughter, he gives into his mother’s wish to hire a governess from New York to teach his daughter, Melody.

-When unexpected danger steals into their lives, and threatens the stubborn child they both love, will their passion be strong enough to survive, or will it tear their world apart?
+Danger sneaks into their lives and threatens the stubborn child they both love, they have to rely on each other, or let tragedy tear their world apart.

 As Lily stepped from the train at the Cheshire station and set her valise down, she began to search the people on the platform for her new employer.
 She had bid goodbye to New York nearly a week ago, and here she was finally in Wyoming.
 It seemed like a dream, like it was happening to someone else.
 As she had crossed over the great country, she kept a journal of everything she saw.
 From rivers, to beautiful buildings, buffalo, wild horses and everything in between.
 It was all incredible and each amazing sight made her decision the best one she had ever made.
 Without it, she would never have seen all the treasures she’d been too busy to see when she was a child.